ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

     mbed-target:k64f, mbed-official, mbed, k64f, frdm-k64f, armcc

 ```

-As you can see, each target returns a name and a version, as well as a description.
+Each target returns a name and a version, as well as a description.
 Note that the name includes a build toolchain - ``gcc`` or ``armcc`` - because a target description includes everything about how modules must be compiled to run on the target, including how to run the compiler.

 #### Setting a target

 The ``target`` command has two uses: to check what the current target is, and to set a new target.

 * Used on its own, ``target`` tells you what the current target is.
 Since targets can depend on other targets, ``yotta target`` might list more than one target.
-In this case, the first target in the list is the actual build target and the rest are the target(s) from which the current build target inherits:
+In this case, the first target in the list is the actual build target and the rest are the targets from which the current build target inherits:

 ```
 yotta target